DreamOfTheRedChamber/system-design-interviews/README.md

 		+ QUORUM: Similar to one, but the majority of the nodes need to respond to read/write requests.
 	    + ALL: All nodes have to respond to reads or writes, which will make the cluster not tolerant to faults - even when one node is down, the write or read is blocked and reported as a failure.

-#### Read/Write process
+#### Read/Write process <a id="workflow-storage-cassandra-read-write-process"></a>
-	+ Clients can connect to any server no matter what data they intend to read or write.
+* Clients can connect to any server no matter what data they intend to read or write.
-	+ Clients then issue queries to the coordinator node they chose without any knowledge about the topology or state of the cluster.
+* Clients then issue queries to the coordinator node they chose without any knowledge about the topology or state of the cluster.
-	+ Each of the Cassandra nodes knows the status of all other nodes and what data they are responsible for.
+* Each of the Cassandra nodes knows the status of all other nodes and what data they are responsible for.
 They can delegate queries to the correct servers.

 ## Scale <a id="workflow-scale"></a>
 ### Consistency <a id="workflow-scale-consistency"></a>